NovaLynxie/CoraBot_Main/README.md

 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
 CoraBot Discord.JS bot for hosting locally on PC or other hostable device.
 This version is not for online hosting!
-*This version is no longer being updated and no longer supported.
+*This version is no longer being updated and no support will be available.
 Please update to v2.0 as all development has moved to this version.*

 # About Cora
 My name is CoraBot.
 I am NovaLynxie's personal discord bot.